veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 <div class="title">
 Connections: Conservation of Energy
 </div>
-Once again, we find that conservation of energy allows us to consider the initial and final forms that energy takes, without having to make detailed calculations of the intermediate steps. [[link]](#fs-id1558291) is solved by considering only the initial and final forms of energy.
+Once again, we find that conservation of energy allows us to consider the initial and final forms that energy takes, without having to make detailed calculations of the intermediate steps. [[Example 1]](#Example1) is solved by considering only the initial and final forms of energy.

 </div>